TL;DR

-The Growing Use of Dash Cams in Car Accident Claims
+The Revolution of Dashboard Cameras in Modern Accident Claims

 Key Statistics: